 The United States healthcare industry is currently in great disarray.
 Many unanswered questions – from healthcare reform to the American Reinvestment and Recovery Act (ARRA) and stimulus dollars – will soon to be answered.
 This will trigger rapid adoption of EMR by practicing physicians in the US.

-This is why the adoption of an EMR solution must take place at the point of care before the industry can be linked for information exchange.
+This is why the adoption of an EMR solution must take place at the point of care before the industry can be linked to information exchange.

 “I chose to buy an EMR now, to allow for time to implement and have my staff properly trained, so I can take full advantage of the American Reinvestment and Recovery Act stimulus Dollars.
 I want my staff fully trained and implemented to be able to demonstrate “Meaningful Use of my EMR” by January 1, 2011.
 I understand that time to convert to EMR and become proficient and be able to demonstrate this “meaningful use” may take my practice a few months.
 So I acted now, to ensure my opportunity to realize the full cash benefit”.

-Some items to ensure prior to this EMR investment include: vendors’ compliance with Continuing Care Records (CCR), Continuing Care Documentation (CCD), and software compatibility for bilateral interfaces with laboratories and imaging centers.
-This will insure your EMR selection is capable of migrating data to take advantage to the ARRA stimulus dollars by demonstrating “meaningful use”.
+Some items to ensure prior to this EMR investment include vendors’ compliance with Continuing Care Records (CCR), Continuing Care Documentation (CCD), and software compatibility for bilateral interfaces with laboratories and imaging centers.
+This will ensure your EMR selection is capable of migrating data to take advantage of the ARRA stimulus dollars by demonstrating “meaningful use”.

 The healthcare industry will see inevitable tremendous growth in the next couple of years; perhaps even beyond the ability to deliver as rapidly as doctors might want.